vrtigo/webgl-heatmap/readme.md

 WebGL Heatmap
 =============

+This is a fork of [Florian Boesch](https://github.com/pyalot)'s excellent WebGL Heatmap to support CommonJS and and to make it available from NPM.
+To install it run:

+    npm install webgl-heatmap

-webgl-heatmap.js is a JavaScript library for high performance heatmap display.
+webgl-heatmap is a JavaScript library for high performance heatmap display.

 Demo
 ----